 The eclectic aesthetic is reflected in the menu, which consists of sharing plates divided into fish, vegetables and meat.
 But there's nothing over the top or extravagant about the flavours.
 Chef Natalie Coleman balances creativity and subtle, leaving the seasonal ingredients to shine.
 A salad of wild garlic, asparagus, broad bean, peas and pearl barley is as light and fresh as spring on a plate, while the tomato ragu with halloumi croquettes is rich and comforting.

 The fish and shellfish selection spans an irresistibly soft-yolked haddock scotch egg to an intricate Tuna Carpaccio, given a burst of sweet, sharp and spice with watermelon, radish and wasabi.
-And from the small but thoughtful meat selection, a succulent duck leg confit
+And the highlight from the small but thoughtful meat selection is a succulent duck leg confit.

 As if the restaurant isn't enough of a feast for the senses, Hello Darling is still growing and transforming into a party and performance destination.
 Plans are afoot to turn the basement into a late licence drinking den, while the top two floors are shaping up to become the whacky party spot, cabaret bar, magic show, immersive theatre hybrid you didn't know you needed.

 We look forward to saying hello to this darling of a restaurant for many a drink, meal, and late night party.

 |Where||Hello Darling, 131 Waterloo Rd, London, SE1 8U | MAP|

 |Nearest tube||Waterloo (underground)|